dylanapera/AgentX/README.md

 Follow these instructions to get things going.

 ### ChatBot Example
-Leverage this link to gain an insight of what the potential solution will look like.
-[AgentX](https://agentx-fzc3fye4hyf5h7ah.australiaeast-01.azurewebsites.net/)
+Leverage this link to gain an insight of what the potential solution will look like: [AgentX](https://agentx-fzc3fye4hyf5h7ah.australiaeast-01.azurewebsites.net).